uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/layer_normalization.rst

 Operation Details
 *****************

-1. The different flavors of the primitive are partially controlled by the ``flags`` parameter that is passed to the operation descriptor initialization function (e.g.,
+1. The different flavors of the primitive are partially controlled by the ``flags`` parameter that is passed to the primitive descriptor initialization function (e.g.,
-   |layer_normalization_forward::desc::desc|).
+   |layer_normalization_forward::primitive_desc|).
 Multiple flags can
    be combined using the bitwise OR operator (``|``).

 2. For forward propagation, the mean and variance might be either computed at